mdavezac/LaDa/sphinx-doc/source/userguide/config.rst

      set of files are copied back to the output directory.
 Note that some files (notably "crystal.out") are created in the output directory from start, and linked to the temporary directory.
-As such, these files will always be there, even if a job is forcefully killed before LaDa has had a change to copy things back.
-If :py:data:`~lada.crystal_inplace` is False, then the files are placed in a temporary directory.
-This temporary directory is itself located within :envvar:`LADA_TMPDIR` (if the environment variable exists), or within `PBS_TMPDIR` (if that exists), or in the default temporary directory of the system.
+As such, these files will always be there, even if a job is forcefully killed before Pylada has had a change to copy things back.
+If :py:data:`~pylada.crystal_inplace` is False, then the files are placed in a temporary directory.
+This temporary directory is itself located within :envvar:`PYLADA_TMPDIR` (if the environment variable exists), or within `PBS_TMPDIR` (if that exists), or in the default temporary directory of the system.
 A special link `workdir` will be created within the output for the duration of the crystal run.